agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**Claim**: Research and advocacy for growth is more cost-effective than directly funding interventions tested by RCTs
+**Claim**: Research and advocacy for growth is more cost-effective than directly funding interventions tested by RCTs.

-**Claim**: "Economic growth" is not the best way to increase "human welfare"
+**Claim**: "Economic growth" is not the best way to increase "human welfare".

-**Claim**: Research and advocacy for growth is better than randomista development
+**Claim**: Research and advocacy for growth is better than randomista development.

-**Claim**: There may be other ways to cost-effectively increase human welfare outside of the constraints of RD
+**Claim**: There may be other ways to cost-effectively increase human welfare outside of the constraints of RD.

-again thesis type posts... for the end I guess.
+**Note**: The above are dealt with through this excercise.

 ---

 ### 3.1 Econ growth

-**Claim**: Economic growth explains a substantial fraction of the variance in human welfare today
+**Claim**: Economic growth explains a substantial fraction of the variance in human welfare today.

-**re-write Claim**: GDP per capita correlates with "expanded welfare metric"
+**re-write Claim**: GDP per capita correlates with "expanded welfare metric".

 **Note**: Answered below.